Have a peek inside this cosy Sheung Wan studio with our latest That Flat.

 Where is your favourite place to shop for homeware in Hong Kong?

 The antique street for one of a kind pieces.
-And of course Floristry at M&L for candles and room sprays.
+And of course The Floristry for candles and room sprays.

 Read more: The Best Homeware Stores In Hong Kong